This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 However, if this condition is met

-Achieved a profit margin of 60% that competitors could never imitate .
+Achieved a profit margin of 60%, something that could never be replicated by previous companies .

 Fans only in summer?
-Chirimen all year round?
-Best selling season
+Chirimen all year round

 Seasonal strategies and purchasing timing to maximize inventory turnover